mvaudel/tutorials/simple_figures/simple_figures.md

 More on this in [OSODOS](https://pfern.github.io/OSODOS/gitbook/WORKFLOWS).*

-*📝 Make the plots the way you are used to using your favorite software and arrange them as a panel A and B for a publication.*
+*📝 Take your plots or make them using your favorite software and arrange them as a panel A and B as you would do for a publication.*

 *💬 How much did you use your mouse?
 What are the pros and cons of this approach?*